 - Season the beef with kosher salt.
 In a skillet on the highest heat, brown the beef on all sides just long enough to sear the surfaces.

 - Place the seared beef in a baking dish and fill with water half way.
-Along the sides of the baking dish, stir in the chipotle sauce, 1 can of tomato sauce, cumin, Mexican oregano, and about 1 tablespoon of kosher salt.
-The chipotle sauce also has salt, so don’t go overboard.
-Once it’s thoroughly mixed together, place the onion halves, culantro and avocado leaf along the sides wherever they fit.
-Coat the top of the exposed beef with some sauce.
+Along the sides of the baking dish, stir in the Chipotle sauce, tomato sauce, cumin, Mexican oregano, and about 1 tablespoon of kosher salt.
+Once it’s thoroughly mixed, place the onion halves, culantro, and avocado leaf along the sides wherever they fit.

 - Meanwhile, peel and dice your potatoes.
 Bring them to a boil in a large pot with salted water.
 Cook until tender, about 20 minutes.
-Drain the potatoes, then mash them in a large bowl.
-Stir in the Mexican cream.
+Then drain the potatoes, and mash them in a large bowl.
+Finally, stir in the Mexican cream and butter.

-- Once the beef comes apart easily, its ready to shred.
-Remove it from heat and let it cool just enough to be able to handle it.
-Pull apart the beef with a fork or your fingers.
+- Once the beef falls apart easily with a fork, its ready to shred.
+Remove it from heat and let it cool just enough to be able to handled, then pull apart the beef with a fork or thongs.
 Or you can chop it loosely with a butcher knife.
-Return the shredded beef back to the pan and stir in the other can of tomato sauce.
+Return the shredded beef back to the pan in one layer.

 - Add the layer of peas, corn and diced carrots.
-Carefully spread on the mashed potatoes.
-You want to spread the potatoes without pulling up the veggies.
+Carefully spread on the mashed potatoes without pulling up the veggies.

 - Bake the Shepherd’s pie at 400 degrees for 25–30 minutes.
 It may bubble over, so it helps to have a pan on the rack below to catch the drippings.